DigitalPhonetics/IMS-Toucan/README.md

 **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**.
 Everything is pure Python and PyTorch based to keep it as simple and beginner-friendly, yet powerful as possible.

-The PyTorch Modules of [Tacotron2](https://arxiv.org/abs/1712.05884) and [FastSpeech2](https://arxiv.org/abs/2006.04558) are taken from [ESPnet](https://github.com/espnet/espnet), the PyTorch Modules of [HiFiGAN](https://arxiv.org/abs/2010.05646) are taken from the [ParallelWaveGAN repository](https://github.com/kan-bayashi/ParallelWaveGAN) which are also authored by the brilliant [Tomoki Hayashi](https://github.com/kan-bayashi).
+The PyTorch Modules of [Tacotron 2](https://arxiv.org/abs/1712.05884) and [FastSpeech 2](https://arxiv.org/abs/2006.04558) are taken from [ESPnet](https://github.com/espnet/espnet), the PyTorch Modules of [HiFiGAN](https://arxiv.org/abs/2010.05646) are taken from the [ParallelWaveGAN repository](https://github.com/kan-bayashi/ParallelWaveGAN) which are also authored by the brilliant [Tomoki Hayashi](https://github.com/kan-bayashi).

-For a version of the toolkit that includes TransformerTTS instead of Tacotron2 and MelGAN instead of HiFiGAN, check out the TransformerTTS and MelGAN branch.
+For a version of the toolkit that includes TransformerTTS instead of Tacotron 2 and MelGAN instead of HiFiGAN, check out the TransformerTTS and MelGAN branch.
 They are separated to keep the code clean, simple and minimal.

 ## Demonstration